AngelCrawford/profilecard-public/content/legal-notice.en.md

 +++

 This is a private website.
-* I don't save any data
+* I don't save personal data from you, see [here](privacy-policy) what exactly I save
 * Don't use any Google service
 * Don't use pictures without permission
 * **Conclusion:** My data